 Most cases of kennel cough are rather mild and we can just let it run its course.

-If your dog’s coughing is accompanied by other more serious symptoms such as difficulty breathing, lethargy, fever, and so on, you should take him to the vet for treatment.
+If your dog’s coughing is accompanied by other more serious symptoms such as difficulty breathing, lethargy, fever, you should take him to the vet for treatment.

-If your dog is suffering from a mild case of kennel cough and he is active and alert, you may want to consider using some of the following home treatment for kennel cough to help relieve the discomfort caused by the dry hacking cough that is typical of kennel cough.
+If your dog is suffering from a mild case of kennel cough and he is active and alert, consider using some of the following home treatment for kennel cough.
+It can help relieve the discomfort caused by the dry hacking cough that is typical of kennel cough.

 OTC Cough Suppressants